-In consideration of the sum of \$ GRANT AWARD received in grant-in-aid assistance from the STATE, the PROPERTY OWNER hereby agrees to the following for a period of time ending on TERMINATION DATE OF COVENANTS.
+In consideration of the sum of \$GRANT AWARD received in grant-in-aid assistance from the STATE, the PROPERTY OWNER hereby agrees to the following for a period of time ending on TERMINATION DATE OF COVENANTS.

-- The PROPERTY OWNER agrees to assume the cost of the continued maintenance and repair of said Property so as to preserve the architectural, historical, cultural or archaeological integrity of the same, in order to protect and enhance those qualities which make it historically significant as determined by the STATE. - The PROPERTY OWNER agrees that no visual or structural alterations to either the interior or exterior of the property will be made without prior written permission of the STATE.
+- The PROPERTY OWNER agrees to assume the cost of the continued maintenance and repair of said property so as to preserve the architectural, historical, cultural or archaeological integrity of the same, in order to protect and enhance those qualities which make it historically significant as determined by the STATE. - The PROPERTY OWNER agrees that no visual or structural alterations to either the interior or exterior of the property will be made without prior written permission of the STATE.

-3. The PROPERTY OWNER agrees that the STATE, its agents and designees, shall have the right to inspect the Property at all reasonable times, in order to ascertain whether or not the conditions of these Covenants are being observed.

-- 4. The PROPERTY OWNER agrees that when the Property is not clearly visible from a public right of-way or includes interior work assisted with State of Nevada, Commission for Cultural Centers and Historic Preservation grant funds, the Property will be open to the public not less than twelve (12) days a year on an equitable spaced basis and at other times by appointment.
+- 3. The PROPERTY OWNER agrees that the STATE, its agents and designees, shall have the right to inspect the property at all reasonable times, in order to ascertain whether or not the conditions of these Covenants are being observed. - 4.
+The PROPERTY OWNER agrees that when the property is not clearly visible from a public right of-way or includes interior work assisted with State of Nevada, Commission for Cultural Centers and Historic Preservation grant funds, the property will be open to the public not less than twelve (12) days a year on an equitable spaced basis and at other times by appointment.
 Nothing in these Covenants will prohibit the PROPERTY OWNER from charging a reasonable, non-discriminatory admission fee, comparable to fees charged at similar facilities in the area. - 5.
-The PROPERTY OWNER further agrees that when the Property is not open to the public on a continuing basis, and when the improvements assisted with State of Nevada Commission for Cultural Centers and Historic Preservation grant funds are not visible from the public right-of-way, notification will be published for three consecutive working days, no less than one week prior to the opening date in one newspaper of general circulation in the community area in which the Property is located.
-The advertisement shall give the dates and times when the Property will be open.
+The PROPERTY OWNER further agrees that when the property is not open to the public on a continuing basis, and when the improvements assisted with State of Nevada Commission for Cultural Centers and Historic Preservation grant funds are not visible from the public right-of-way, notification will be published for three consecutive working days, no less than one week prior to the opening date in one newspaper of general circulation in the community area in which the property is located.
+The advertisement shall give the dates and times when the property will be open.
 Documentation of such notice will be furnished annually to the STATE during the term of these Covenants. - 6.
-The PROPERTY OWNER agrees to comply with Title VI of the Civil Rights disability.
-In implementing public access, reasonable accommodation to qualified

-Act of 1964 (U.S.C.
+The PROPERTY OWNER agrees to comply with Title VI of the Civil Rights Act of 1964 (U.S.C.
 2000 (d)), the Americans with Disabilities Act (42 U.S.C.
-12204), and with Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
-794).